-They have drawn more dangerous game hunters to Africa than all the other African Big 5 combined.
 Regarded as one of the most ill-tempered animals on the face of the earth, these hunts are extremely popular, and the most affordable of the African Big Five Hunting Safaris.
-For that reason, the Cape buffalo is one of the most highly regarded big game animals and a member of the “big five”.
+For that reason, cape buffalo hunting is one of the most highly regarded big game hunts and a renowned member of the “big five”.
 Known as “Black Death” in Africa, it kills over 200 people every year.
 Cape buffalo are notorious as very dangerous animals, with wounded bulls ambushing hunters.

-Cape buffalo are herd animals, living on the open savannah.
+Cape buffalo are herd animals, living on the open Savannah.
+They can stand up to 5 feet 6 inches at the shoulder and weigh up to 2,000 lbs.
 Both sexes have horns, with males developing large gnarled bosses (bases), as they get mature.
 Despite their size, Buffalo are extremely well camouflaged in dense cover.
 It is much harder to close the distance on a herd of buffalo than on solitary bulls.

 Where to Hunt Cape Buffalo

 Both Mozambique and Zimbabwe have some excellent free range Cape buffalo hunting.
 The concessions here are sometimes larger than a million acres with no fences.
 Hunting Cape buffalo in Mozambique can be fairly intense, but the trophy potential is worth the effort.
 There are some HUGE bulls in this country.
 Most buffalo in South Africa are privately owned on private land.

 Good shot placement is key on a cape buffalo hunt.

 Easy to anger and hard to kill, sometimes referred to as “Black Death,” they have killed many big game hunters.
 Hunting cape buffalo is not for the timid!